Mattrachwal/vps-proxy-hub/README.md

 # VPS Proxy Hub

-A complete, scriptable solution for setting up a homelab edge gateway using a VPS as the front door, with WireGuard tunnels connecting to one or more home machines.
+A complete, modular solution for setting up a homelab edge gateway using a VPS as the front door, with WireGuard tunnels connecting to one or more home machines.
 The VPS terminates TLS (Let's Encrypt), runs Nginx as a reverse proxy, and forwards traffic through encrypted WireGuard tunnels to services running on your home machines.

 ## 🌟 Features

-- **Secure Edge Gateway**: VPS acts as a public front door with TLS termination
+- **🔒 Secure Edge Gateway**: VPS acts as a public front door with TLS termination and firewall protection
-- **Encrypted Tunnels**: WireGuard VPN connects VPS to home machines
+- **🔐 Encrypted Tunnels**: WireGuard VPN connects VPS to home machines with modern cryptography
-- **Automatic SSL**: Let's Encrypt certificates with auto-renewal
+- **🏆 Automatic SSL**: Let's Encrypt certificates with auto-renewal and multiple fallback strategies
-- **Config-Driven**: Single YAML file controls entire setup
+- **⚙️ Config-Driven**: Single YAML file controls entire infrastructure setup
-- **Modular Scripts**: Small, focused scripts for each setup step
+- **🧩 Modular Architecture**: Clean, maintainable codebase with shared utility libraries
-- **Docker Support**: Proxy to Docker containers with internal DNS
+- **🐳 Docker Support**: Seamless proxy to Docker containers with internal DNS resolution
-- **Multi-Peer**: Scale to multiple home machines and sites
+- **📈 Multi-Peer Scalable**: Support for multiple home machines and unlimited sites
-- **Management Tools**: Add/remove sites, check status, monitor health
+- **🛠️ Management Tools**: Rich toolset for adding/removing sites, monitoring health, and troubleshooting

 ## 🏗️ Architecture